-Hey there- whether you’re here for #Pitmad, #DVPit, #SFFPit or any one of the numerous Twitter pitch contests- congratulations!
+Hey there- whether you’re here for #Pitmad, #DVPit, or any of the Twitter pitching contests- congratulations!
 You wrote a book!
 And you already have a leg up by looking for help.

-First off, make sure to check the rules for the specific contest you’re interest in.
+Next, make sure to check the rules for the specific contest you’re interest in.
 Some allow retweets, some don’t.
-Some let you pitch every hour, some limit it to 3 or even 1 pitch.
-Some are open to all works, others are not.
-They do all have one thing in common- you have to squeeze your 80,000 word book into 140 characters.
+All have a limit on number of pitches.
+Some are open to all works, others limit participants.
+They do all have one thing in common: you have to squeeze your 80,000 word book into 140-280 characters.*

 It may seem daunting, but good pitches are actually based on a simple formula of expressing: character, conflict, and stakes.
 This is the same whether it’s for querying or Twitter.
 So let’s break this down:

 This is why you wrote the story- the plot, the overarching concept distilled into a few words.
 What does your MC have to do?
 What’s wrong in their world?
 It can be phrased as a choice, a problem, or an action.

 So: 16yo acrobat Lila must choose between…

 16yo acrobat Lila’s has a problem…